 Note: There is a lot of bloviating between here and the Matterhorn.
 If you are on your lunch break and looking to read a quick Matterhorn trip report you are probably thinking, "Tl;dr, what is all this crap about Mark Twain and travel?
 This guy needs a bottle of writer's Pepto-Bismol, he's got a bad case of logorrhea," If that is your situation then go ahead and just skip to the section "I'm really going to climb that?".

-These days you see lots of people on vacation with mobile phones, which is crazy.
+These days you see lots of people on vacation with mobile phones, which I think is crazy.
 They are not present; instead of enjoying the wonders of the world they traveled so far to see they are taking selfies, making calls, texting, and scrolling through their social media feeds.
 They may have traveled a long way for their vacation, but because of their mobile phone umbilical cord they have never really left home.
-Part of the whole reason for a vacation is to unplug from the Information Age and live in the moment, even if only for a few weeks, so the idea of traveling with a phone is an appalling thought.
+In my opinion, one of the reasons for a vacation is to disconnect from the Information Age and live in the moment, even if only for a few weeks.
+So, the idea of traveling with a phone is an appalling thought.
+You cannot experience the kind of epiphanies travel can induce or moments of sublime awe until you unplug.
 I was in Switzerland without a phone and very limited Internet access and it was great.
-I agree with Theroux about travel and being disconnected from my day-to-day life; it's kind of the whole point.
+I agree with Theroux about travel and being disconnected from day-to-day life; that's kind of the whole point.
 You do not even have to travel to the back of beyond in Africa like Theroux did in Dark Star Safari to disconnect.
 I was in the heart of Europe and I was able to voluntarily opt-out of the Information Age.

-Information overload is not a new problem, but it has gotten exponentially worse with mobile phones.
-The streets of every modern city are now filled with shambling smart phone zombies, so addicted to dopamine hits they are getting from junkie doses of information that they are terrified to be separated from their glowing screens for even a minute.
+Information overload is not a new problem, but it has metastasized like a malignant tumor and spread to every part of our lives.
+The streets of every city are now filled with shambling smartphone zombies, completely addicted to the dopamine hits they get from junkie doses of information doled out by their phones, so that they are terrified to be separated from their glowing screens for even a minute.
 This is a problem that has been building for a long time, but it was intensified by the Internet and exploded with the first iPhone.
 Theroux grumbled about it in Dark Star Safari which was published in 2003.
 In their song Too much information, the band The Police sang about the problem of information overload in the modern world.
 "Too much information running through my brain; Too much information driving me insane."
 It was on their Ghost in the Machine album from 1981!
 Since then information overload has only grown by multiple orders of magnitude.
-People have become conditioned to be entertained and distracted every waking moment of their lives.
+People are now conditioned by their devices to be entertained and distracted every waking moment of their lives.
 When I see people walking down the street glued to their phones I want to shout, "Put down your fucking phone!
-Why did you even leave your house if all you want to do is stare to your phone all day!"
+Why did you even leave your house if all you want to do is stare to your phone all day."
 Internet addiction is not inevitable; we do not have to live this way.

-Before I could leave I had to save money for the journey.
+Before leaving I needed to save money for the journey.
 In college I spent my summers working at a vegetable processing plant on the waterfront in Bellingham.
 The factory transformed freshly harvested corn, peas, carrots, and green beans into bags of frozen vegetables for supermarkets.
 The vegetables were frozen in giant flash freezers the size of a two-story house cooled by giant fans blowing air through huge banks of refrigeration coils.
-My job was to operate a freezer and clean it between shifts.
-The freezer got as cold as -40° Fahrenheit; working in the freezer required an insulated jumpsuit, a ski mask covered by an insulated hood, and two layers of gloves.
+My job was to operate one of the freezers and clean it between shifts.
+When running, freezer got as cold as -40° Fahrenheit; working inside it required wearing an insulated jumpsuit, a ski mask covered by an insulated hood, and two layers of gloves.
 One of my jobs was to keep the coils free of frost which I blasted off with a high-pressure air hose.
 It was meticulous work, carefully removing frost from the huge banks of coils one tube at a time.
 The plant operated twenty-four hours a day, seven days a week.
 It was shift work; over a summer I rotated through day, swing, and graveyard shifts.
 That summer I spent many a night in the freezer during the wee hours blowing frost off coils all the while dreaming of the tropical paradises I was going to visit in the South Pacific and Asia.